talsma-ict/context-propagation/managers/context-manager-opentelemetry/README.md

 # OpenTelemetry context propagation library

+Context Manager for the open telemetry `io.opentelemetry.context.Context`.

+Includes the `current` open telemetry `Context` in _captured_ `ContextSnapshot`s.

-Context Manager that delegates ThreadLocal management to the default OpenTelemetry Context storage.
+The ContextManager delegates ThreadLocal management to the configured OpenTelemetry `ContextStorage`.
 Obtaining the current context value is delegated to `io.opentelemetry.context.Context.current()`.
-Activating a new context value is delegated to `io.opentelemetry.context.Context.makeCurrent()`.
+Initializing a new context value is delegated to `io.opentelemetry.context.Context.makeCurrent()`.

+## Bridge function

+Besides capturing the current Context, this module also adds an `OpenTelemetryContextStorageWrapper` to the configured open telemetry `ContextStorage`.

+This wrapper includes captured `ContextSnapshot`s into each Context returned from `io.opentelemetry.context.Context.current()`, thereby bridging _all_ supported `ContextManager` implementations over the `io.opentelemetry.context.Context` mechanism.

+## How to use this library

-Adding the `context-manager-opentelemetry` jar to the classpath is all that is needed to include the OpenTelemetry `Context` in ContextSnapshots.
+Adding the `context-manager-opentelemetry` jar to the classpath is all that is needed to include the OpenTelemetry `Context` in ContextSnapshots and enable the bridge function.

-This propagates the context to other threads using the `ContextAwareExecutorService` or `ContextAwareCompletableFuture`.
+This includes support by the utility classes such as `ContextAwareExecutorService` or `ContextAwareCompletableFuture`.

 Also, any function _..WithContext_ in the `core.function` package automatically activates the context snapshot around the function body.

-## How to use this library

 Add it to your classpath.

 ```xml

 <dependency>
     <groupId>nl.talsmasoftware.context.managers</groupId>
     <artifactId>context-manager.opentelemetry</artifactId>